The Best Acting Schools in Canada of 2025

 What You’ll Learn

 The two-year conservatory-style Performing Arts Diploma program is designed to train students in acting, voice and dance.
-The technical training is complemented by maximized performance opportunities and career management courses starting in the first term, with direct links to opportunities in the theatre, recording and film industries.
+The technical training is complemented by maximized performance opportunities and career management courses starting in the first term, with direct links to opportunities in the theatre, recording, and film industries.

-A one-year Applied Performing Arts Diploma is a 21-week intensive program where students develop and mount three productions as part of a theatrical collective.
+The six-month Applied Performing Arts Diploma is a 21-week intensive program where students develop and mount three productions as part of a theatrical collective.
 Students continue in dance classes, private and group voice studies, acting, and career management workshops while being mentored by working professionals in all areas of production and design.
 This program is open to graduates of the Performing Arts Diploma and Performing Arts Certificate programs, with auditions occurring in early spring.

 Locations